qwease/rewrite_biosim4_py/README.md

 23.11.02
 minor fixes
 fix issue of not generating by max min in RNG.py, fix of same path added to sys.path in import loop

+23.11.13
+a little progress in grid.py
+try to achieve one thread one random number generator params variable is now accessed through from params import params working on resolving circular import in grid.py and simulator.py